Tee Higgins Player Prop Bets for NFL Week 1 - Cincinnati vs. Las Vegas

 - In his one matchup against the Raiders, Higgins' 15 receiving yards total is 55.5 less than his over/under for Saturday's game (70.5).

-- Higgins did not have a touchdown catch in that game against the Raiders.
+- Higgins did not have a touchdown catch in that matchup against the Raiders.

-- The 235.1 yards per game the Raiders are allowing through the air makes them the NFL's 12th-ranked pass defense.
+- The Raiders have the NFL's 12th-ranked pass defense this season, yielding 235.1 yards per game through the air.

-- At 1.7 passing TDs conceded per game, the Raiders defense is ranked 23rd in the league.
+- At 1.7 passing TDs conceded per game, the Raiders defense is ranked 23rd in the NFL.

 Recent Performances

-- Higgins did not record a catch in Week 18 against the Browns.
+- Higgins did not record a catch in Week 18 versus the Browns.

-- Over his last three games, Higgins racked up 15 catches on 18 targets and averaged 85.3 receiving yards with two touchdowns.
+- Higgins put up 256 yards (on 15 catches) with two touchdowns over his last three outings.
+He was targeted 18 times, and averaged 85.3 yards per game.

 Higgins' Cincinnati Teammates